CHRISTMAS WISHES

 NATIONAL WOMEN’S HEALTH AND FITNESS DAY

 September 27 is National Women’s Health & Fitness Day.
 It is the nation’s largest annual health promotion event for women of all ages.
-Seeing I am not the greatest example of supersonic health and fitness in Midlife (as I mentioned in Monday's post!), I thought I'd ask my great friend, and fellow blogger, Sue - from Sizzling Towards 60 and Beyond to share some of her thoughts on this important subject.
+Seeing I am not the greatest example of supersonic health and fitness in Midlife, I thought I'd ask my great friend, and fellow blogger, Sue - from Sizzling Towards 60 and Beyond to share some of her thoughts on this important subject.

 WHY IS EXERCISE SO HARD?